johnbillion/query-monitor/CONTRIBUTING.md

 ## Running the Tests

-To run the whole test suite which includes unit tests, linting, and static analysis:
+To run the whole test suite which includes integration tests, linting, and static analysis:

 	composer test

-To run just the PHPUnit tests:
+To run just the integration tests:

-	composer test:ut
+	composer test:integration

 To run just the code sniffer: